 The Corps of Discovery made United States history when they mapped routes of travel from the Mississippi River to the Pacific Ocean.

-Meriwether Lewis and William Clark led the two-year expedition, guided by Sacagawea.
+Meriwether Lewis and William Clark led the two-year expedition, accompanied by Sacagawea and other party members.
 This journey was no easy feat, and the Corps faced many challenges along the way.
 At the request of President Thomas Jefferson, the expedition members began in St. Louis and mapped the journey to the Pacific Coast and back.

 What to see at Fort Clatsop National Park